-There may be instances when other Federal agencies provide information to FEMA in support of a community's request for levee accreditation.
+There may be instances where the Property agencies provide information to FEMA in support of a community's lequest for levee abereditation.
 The federal agency certification requirements are cited at 44 CFR 65.10(e), which states the following:

 In lieu of these structural requirements, a Federal agency with responsibility for levee design may certify that the levee has been adequately designed and constructed to provide protection against the base flood event.